Sullivan Nicolaides Pathology's Warfarin Care program is a service provided to patients of our regular referring doctors.

 - Have a minimum enrolment period of one month

-- Have a general practitioner who refers their patients to Sullivan Nicolaides Pathology
+- Have a GP who refers their patients to Sullivan Nicolaides Pathology

 - Have a valid contact phone number and mailing address

 - Be able to comprehend and record verbal dose instructions

 - Be able to comply with dose instructions (or has a carer who can comply)